Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

   - Do not use for Story Times where puppets are used as props.
 Puppets must be the featured act.
 ###	Story Time

-  - Story Time only applies to traditional programs involving stories being read to children (infants, toddlers, preschool) accompanied by their parents.
-Does not include school-age learning, crafting or literature programs.
+  - Story Time applies only to traditional programs involving stories being read to children (infants, toddlers, preschool) accompanied by their parents.
+Does not include school-age learning, playing, crafting or literature programs.
 ### Studio NPL and STEAM

   - Only use one or the other.
 Do not tag an event with both tags; this make the two less     useful as limiters.